kschweig/ProjectOfflineRL/README.md

 executed with the other respective config files.
 Note that for every configuration, an online run has to be executed prior to the offline run, otherwise no dataset is available for offline training.

-This would be the minimal example, where an online DQN agent gets trained and an offline DQN agent is trained on the dataset created by the online DQN agent.
+This would be the minimal example, where an online DQN agent gets trained, and an offline DQN agent is trained on the dataset created by the online DQN agent.

     python train.py --online

-This would be the trivial case, here the experiment config file gets loaded and dqn is trained on seed 42. runs does not affect the number of runs in the online mode though!
-After training you obtain two models, labelled with run 1 and 2, which correspond to the model at the end of training and the best model during training.
+This would be the trivial case, here the experiment config file gets loaded and dqn is trained on seed 42. *runs* does not affect the number of runs in the online mode though!
+After training, you obtain two models, labelled with run 1 and 2, which correspond to the model at the end of training and the best model during training.
 After training one would execute

     python train.py --offline --agent dqn

-which trains an offline DQN on the dataset created through the prior comamnd, for 3 runs.
+which trains an offline DQN on the dataset created through the prior command, for 3 runs.
 The seed is only the basement for the 3 runs and does actually get incremented after each run.

 ### Test the Agents

-Testing the agent by [test.py](./test.py) is pretty simple, the agent is just visualized for a single episode.
+Testing the agent using [test.py](./test.py) is pretty simple, the agent is just visualized for a single episode.
 Further, a coverage estimate for the state space can be done.
 Both is handled by the following parameters:

     --online            Use the online version of the agent